• Skip to primary navigation

 • 1 tablespoon butter

-• fine sea salt or Kosher
+• fine sea salt

 Instructions

 • Cook rice: Wash the rice in a sieve.
-Bring water to a boil, add some salt and the rice and simmer the rice according to the sort you are using and the package instructions (Note 1).
+Bring water to a boil, add some salt and the rice, and simmer the rice according to the sort you are using and the package instructions (Note 1).

 • Marinate spam: Mix soy sauce, fish sauce, sugar, rice vinegar, and garlic powder in a bowl.
 Cut the spam into cubes, add them to the bowl, and stir to coat all over.
 Leave to marinate for 5 to 10 minutes (Note 2).